Aging of wine: Bottle shock

 One of the short-term aging needs of wine is a period where the wine is considered "sick" due to the trauma and volatility of the bottling experience.
 During bottling the wine is exposed to some oxygen which causes a domino effect of chemical reactions with various components of the wine.
 The time it takes for the wine to settle down and have the oxygen fully dissolve and integrate with the wine is considered its period of "bottle shock".
 During this time the wine could taste drastically different from how it did prior to bottling or how it will taste after the wine has settled.
 While many modern bottling lines try to treat the wine as gently as possible and utilize inert gases to minimize the amount of oxygen exposure, all wine goes through some period of bottle shock.
 The length of this period will vary with each individual wine.

-Cork taint

-The transfer of off-flavours in the cork used to bottle a wine during prolonged aging can be detrimental to the quality of the bottle.
-The formation of cork taint is a complex process which may result from a wide range of factors ranging from the growing conditions of the cork oak, the processing of the cork into stoppers, or the molds growing on the cork itself.